nkurtys/A-first-attempt-at-sequential-bioinformatics/README.md

 The packages used are PyEnsembl, Biopython and scikit-bio.
-[PyEnsembl](https://github.com/openvax/pyensembl) is a Python interface to ensembl reference genome metadata such as exons and transcripts PyEnsembl downloads GTF and FASTA files from the Ensembl FTP server and loads them into a local database.
+[PyEnsembl](https://github.com/openvax/pyensembl) is a Python interface to ensembl reference genome metadata such as exons and transcripts.
+PyEnsembl downloads GTF and FASTA files from the Ensembl FTP server and loads them into a local database.
 The [Biopython Project](https://biopython.org) is an international association of developers of freely available Python tools for computational molecular biology and offers a FASTA file parser.
 [Scikit-bio](http://scikit-bio.org) is an python package providing data structures and algorithms for bioinformatics